 Air Fryer Twice Baked Potatoes

-These air fryer twice baked potatoes are loaded with mashed potatoes, butter, sour cream, cheese, bacon, and chives for the ultimate crowd pleaser.
-Serve them up as a side dish or game day snack and watch them steal the show!
+These air fryer twice baked potatoes are packed with creamy mashed potatoes, rich butter, tangy sour cream, melty cheese, crispy bacon, and fresh chives for the ultimate flavor combination.
+Perfect as a side dish or a game day snack, they’re guaranteed to be a crowd favorite!

 Once, during a visit to my brother’s house, he made double baked potatoes.
 I was hooked.
 I couldn’t believe how creamy and delicious they were.
 And topped with cheese and bacon, how could they go wrong?